 Getting in a car accident is bad enough, but being involved in a hit and run is much worse.
 If you were the victim of a hit and run and the at-fault driver is not adequately insured, you might face costs.
 And if you are considered at-fault—even if the accident was minor—you’ll likely have to deal with some fairly serious consequences.

-Robert White, Odessa personal injury attorney, explains what you need to know about hit and runs, when you might be charged with a hit and run and how to financially protect yourself if you were the victim.
+Robert White, Odessa car accident attorney, explains what you need to know about hit and runs, when you might be charged with a hit and run and how to financially protect yourself if you were the victim.

 What Hit and Run Means